How to Grieve

 Insights and advice from 14 years of mourning

-On Monday morning, my best friend’s mom Anna* died.
+In late February 2023, my best friend’s mom Anna* died.
 I knew this woman for decades, not only as my friend’s mom, but also as a teacher and choir director.
 She was very kind to me after my mother died in 2009, and Momcat had great respect for her immense talent in directing choirs and orchestras.
 Though Anna had multiple health issues for many years, and her death means she is finally free from her pain, this loss still hurts a lot.

 My friend said she was open to any and all insights and advice on what comes next, so this week’s post is dedicated to her and her family.